-- If students didn’t include this in their definition, explain that there is one other kind of noun, and that is an abstract noun: an idea or quality (happiness, racism, and curiosity).
-Tell them it is kind of like a “thing” but it’s not tangible - you can’t really see or touch it.
+- If students didn’t include this in their definition, explain that there is one other kind of noun, and that is an abstract noun, an idea or quality (for example, happiness, racism, curiosity).
+Explain to the students that abstract nouns are also “things,” but they are not tangible: you can’t really see or touch them.

 Explicit Instruction/Teacher Modeling (20 minutes)

 - Explain that words have “jobs” in sentences.
-Their jobs are called Parts of Speech.
+Their jobs are called parts of speech.
 If a word is naming a person, place, or thing, it is doing the work of a noun.
 If a word is representing the action, it is doing the work of a verb.
 Give the example of the word “cook.”
-In this sentence it’s doing the work of a noun because it represents a person: The cook made a delicious meal.
-However, in this sentence it’s doing the work of a verb because it is showing action: I will cook you a delicious meal.
+In the following sentence it’s doing the work of a noun because it represents a person: The cook made a delicious meal.
+However, in another sentence it’s doing the work of a verb because it is showing action: I will cook you a delicious meal.

 Guided Practice/Interactive Modeling (20 minutes)